-The hope of entrepreneurs is that education can be commodified and packaged into an online pellet – much like the dreams in futuristic movies of the 60s and 70s of a meal in a pill.
+The hope of entrepreneurs is that education can be commodified and packaged into an online pellet – much like Willy Wonka’s dream of a meal in a pill.
 For them, it’s all about monetizing: start with an initial investment, and then sit back and wait for high returns to a small group of investors.
 This dream is coming to fruition through the efforts of publishers such as Pearson, who offer packages of “modules” designed to “teach” students.
-A market cycle is created when these “products” are then proselytized in advertisements masquerading as scholarship (Metros and Getman 250).
-But higher learning is not an mp3 file or a bit or pixel.
-Yes, students can register and pay online for a course; yes they can get “content” online, but since a life of the mind is ephemeral, education cannot be transferred and sold to the highest bidder.
+A market cycle is created when these “products” are then proselytized in advertisements masquerading as scholarship.
+But higher learning is not an MP3 file or a bit or pixel.
+Yes, students can register and pay online for a course; yes, they can get “content” online, but since a life of the mind is ephemeral, education cannot be transferred and sold to the highest bidder.
 While the actual desire for education is subject to the laws of supply and demand and income – is there an opening at College X?
-Can I afford it? – education itself is determined and limited by factors such as individual interests, skills, and temperament and thus doesn’t lend itself easily to a symbol to be tracked on the Dow ticker.
+Can I afford it? – education itself is determined and limited by factors such as individual interests, skills, and temperament, and thus doesn’t lend itself easily to a symbol to be tracked on the Dow ticker.
 Of course the University of Phoenix’s profits can be tracked and reported in the Wall Street Journal, but again, that’s the business side of education, not education itself.

 Information: Follow the Money

 The real disruption at play here is economic.
 While politicians and others preach the importance of higher education and worry about America’s ability to compete in global markets, they don’t want to pay for it.
-For instance, in 2008 the Chancellor of The University of Tennessee proposed that the state’s higher education institutions adopt a “business model” to compensate for a “projected 20 percent cut in state funding” (qtd. in Ginsberg).
-The disruptive force here involved the elimination of teachers from the educational model; students willing to “work online with no direct support from a faculty member” (qtd. in Ginsberg) would receive a tuition discount.
+For instance, in 2008 the chancellor of the University of Tennessee proposed that the state’s higher education institutions adopt a “business model” to compensate for a “projected 20 percent cut in state funding.”
+The disruptive force here involved the elimination of teachers from the educational model; students willing to “work online with no direct support from a faculty member” would receive a tuition discount.
 Eliminating the teacher from the course, however, is merely of symptom of the larger social disease: the problem is less a crisis of funding than of priority.
 While the public clamors for college for all, it balks at the costs such an effort entails.
-The math is clear: between 1985 and 2010, the ratio between state support for college and tuition reversed, with state funding dropping from two to one third, while tuition rose from one to two thirds (Rampell).
+The math is clear: between 1985 and 2010, the ratio of funds for public instituions was reversed, with state or public funds dropping from two- to one-third of institutional revenues, while tuition rose from one- to two-thirds.